openedx/open-edx-proposals/oeps/oep-0031-arch-i18n.rst

 We will use the term *localized* to refer to a view of a web page that is customized with a user-appropriate language, time zone, number format, and currency.
 We will use the term *internationalized* to refer to a web page that is designed to have its text, dates, prices, etc. easily swapped out in order to create different localized versions.

 In this OEP we use the terms *locale* and *language* more or less interchangeably.
 However, note that this document mainly addresses making code multilingual, i.e., the issue of presenting the same content in different languages.
 Considering ways to make it multi-regional, to allow for presenting different content for different countries, is out of scope for this OEP.

+*Transifex* is the third-party system that lets us upload messages for translation and download the translations to incorporate them into our software.
+Except where Transifex-specific concerns are noted, this document will still apply if we change translation systems.

 #############
 Specification